 * ex: if interest rate = 2.5%, then swapRate() => 250 `basis points`

-* @notice Returns the floating rate spread, i.e. the fixed part of the floating interest rate
+* @notice Returns the floating rate spread, i.e. the fixed part of the floating interest rate.
+All rates MUST be multiplied by 10^(ratesDecimals)

 * floatingRate = benchmark + spread

-* @notice Returns the contract address of the asset to be transferred when swapping IRS.
-Depending on what the two parties agreed upon, this could be a currency, etc.
+* @notice Returns an array of acceptable contract address of the assets to be transferred when swapping IRS

 * @notice Returns the notional amount in unit of asset to be transferred when swapping IRS.
 This amount serves as the basis for calculating the interest payments, and may not be exchanged